Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Application to a receptor-based model

 confirming that the feasible region is non-empty.
 Since the inequalities defining $\mathcal R_1,\dots,\mathcal R_4$ are strict, an open neighborhood $\mathcal{V}_{p_\star} \subset \mathcal P$ exists in which all constraints remain satisfied (see Figure~\ref{fig:paramspace}).

-The bifurcation structure of system~\eqref{eq:toysys} can be characterized using the Routh-Hurwitz polynomial $p_3$, whose roots determine stability boundaries in the diffusion parameter plane.
+The bifurcation structure of system~\eqref{eq:toysys} can be characterized using the Routh--Hurwitz polynomial $p_3$, whose roots determine stability boundaries in the diffusion parameter plane.
 The Turing-unstable region consists of all pairs of diffusion coefficients for which at least one spatial mode becomes unstable.
 For each spatial eigenmode $\lambda_j$, define